LuxCoreRender/LuxCore/README.md

 ### PyLuxCoreTools

 PyLuxCoreTools are a set of command line tools available in the LuxCoreRender stand alone version.
-The includes network rendering, filme merging, command line rendering and more.
+The includes network rendering, film merging, command line rendering and more.

 NOTE: pyluxcoretool is a stand-alone, self-containing executable on Windows.
 On